jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Uses of Access Controlling System Aspects

-An object symbol’s Object Get procedure must be accessible to make you able to access its sub-object.
+An object symbol’s Object Get procedure might be accessible to make you able to access its sub-object.

 Exclusion of Set procedures controls who can set a symbol’s lines.
 Exclusion of Get procedures controls who can get information about lines or who can access the object.
 - \> 2009-07-06: Or who can use the object as line source.